-All of them are Independent Non-executive Directors.
+All of them are Non-executive Directors.
+Among them, Mr. Yu Kwok Chun, Mr. Chiu Ming Wah and Mr. Woo Chia Wei are Independent Non-executive Directors.
 Four NRC meetings were held during the year with an attendance rate of 100%.